All About Rugby

 All Fort Hunt Rugby coaches have current USA Rugby national coaching certifications.
 Safety is our first priority.

-The goal of the Fort Hunt Rugby program is an enduring Fort Hunt Rugby Football Club (RFC), an organization that fields viable, highly competitive teams where players depart in search of further opportunities to play rugby.
+The overall goal of the Fort Hunt Rugby program is an enduring Fort Hunt Rugby Football Club (RFC), an organization that fields viable, highly competitive teams where players depart in search of further opportunities to play rugby.
 See more on our History and Future pages.

 Our long-term vision is for young players involved in the program recently and currently to continue playing rugby as adults, then return to the area as college students and young adults and assist with coaching, and to come back to the area and to help manage and coach in our program as permanent volunteers.
 Ideally, Fort Hunt Rugby players will have their own kids in due time, and they will coach their kids in the Fort Hunt Rugby program, or somewhere out there in the Great Big World, contribute to or establish their own youth rugby program to foster the growth of this lifetime sport.